tempest2023/ConciseMarkDownBlog/doc/personal-agent.md

 A key and a spend budget alone do not prove the account is ready to serve every model.
 If requests fail, review the Gateway dashboard for account or model eligibility.
 Keep payment information out of the repository and chat.
 The public chat never exposes raw provider/account errors.
 Upstream 429 responses show a wait-and-retry message; retries remain manual, with no automatic model switching.
 Waiting a minute is a suggested first step, not a promise about the provider's quota-reset time.

 Model availability note (checked September 8, 2026): `zai/glm-5.3-flash` successfully served live requests using the owner's free-credit account.
 [Vercel's model page](https://vercel.com/ai-gateway/models/glm-5.3-flash) lists provider-dependent pricing; do not treat the lowest displayed price as a guaranteed bill.
 [Free-credit eligibility](https://vercel.com/docs/ai-gateway/pricing), quotas and model availability can change.
 The $5 credit and the owner's reported $10 budget are different: a budget does not add credits.
-Public deployment should retain the disabled fallback when quota is exhausted, rather than requiring visitors to pay or silently switching models.
+When quota is exhausted, static profile/contact links remain usable and the chat reports an error rather than silently switching models.
+The availability endpoint reports configuration presence, not provider quota or health.

 ## Cost and privacy boundaries